The

 cannot be solved is the problem of refusing solutions.
 In the example

-above, the woman demands nothing less than the satisfaction of seeing her
+above, the woman, blinded by her hate, demands nothing less than the satisfaction

-father humiliated so that he might be moved to admit he was wrong in the
+of seeing her father humiliated so that he might be moved to admit he was wrong

-way he treated her in the first place.
-The political terrorist demands nothing
+in the way he treated her in the first place.
+The political terrorist, seething

-because negotiation would require laying down his pride.
-So, rather than
+refuse negotiation, because negotiation would require laying down his pride.
+So,

 spitefully taking as much of the world with him as possible.
 Trapped in the